bahrus/billboard-charts/README.md

 \<billboard-charts\> is a web component wrapper around the [billboard.js](https://naver.github.io/billboard.js/) hit library.

+Features include "master-detail" functionality -- clicking on a data element can post the element to peer componennts.

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.